 Every now and then I will venture down the Internet rabbit hole.
 A recent jaunt started with a hilarious clip of Michael Stipe, James Franco and Stephen Colbert singing a topical rendition of “It’s the End of the World as We Know It (And I Feel Fine),” and ended with a musing on modern live performance.
 Or rather, the lack thereof.

 What struck me was the purity of the performance.
 That’s what “live” sounds like.
-There is a very close connection to the original recording, instantly recognizable, but with small quirks and inflections.
+There is a very close connection to the studio recording, instantly recognizable, but with small quirks and inflections.
 I remember seeing REM live several times (my favorite being the Monster tour).
 You could always trust them to give a thoroughly enjoyable, high quality, yet entirely unique live performance.
 You didn’t need laser beams or background dancers, just Michael Stipe running around the stage being Michael Stipe.
 And it was fantastic.

 I was a concert fiend.
 I lived for a good live show.
 But then something happened.
 Around the turn of the century, live shows stopped being the raw spectacles I knew and loved.
 They started transforming into highly choreographed musical productions.
 Band members would go through ten changes of wardrobe.
 Half-naked dancers would prance around the stage.
 They would have lighting shows and pyrotechnics that rivaled Super Bowl halftime.
 And these were ROCK shows, not pre-packaged pop crap.
 I was left wondering, what happened to the damn music?
 Nowadays, you go to a “concert” and see artists dancing and lip-syncing to their own background recordings.
 It’s insulting.